Serb police ban gay parade citing security risks

 The three-month-old government, made up of nationalists and Socialists once led by late strongman Slobodan Milosevic, is under pressure to demonstrate its readiness to allow the parade and protect human rights to keep Serbia’s bid to join the European Union on track.

-Irinej said Prime Minister Ivica Dacic should also ban an exhibition by Swedish photographer Elisabeth Ohlson Wallin that he said mocked Jesus as it showed him in women’s clothes and high heels.
+Irinej said Dacic should also ban a “scandalous exhibition” by Swedish photographer Elisabeth Ohlson Wallin, due to open in Belgrade on Wednesday.
+He said it mocked Jesus Christ as it showed him in female clothing and high heels.

 Outside, several dozen ultra-nationalists gathered to protest, shouting nationalist slogans and chanting hymns.

-“We oppose having so many policemen securing this shameful and anti-Christian exhibition,” said Bojan Obradovic, a member of Dveri, a small ultra-nationalist party.
+“We oppose having so many policemen securing this shameful and anti-Christian exhibition.
+Our fight is supported by the majority of Serbs and all religious communities,” said Bojan Obradovic, a member of Dveri, a small ultra-nationalist party.

-The party said it would sue the organisers of the parade and the exhibition for inciting ethnic, racial and national hatred.
+The party said it would sue the organizers of the parade and the exhibition for inciting ethnic, racial and national hatred.

-Serbia’s Islamic Community also demanded a ban, saying: “This is neither art nor the freedom of speech.
-It is a conscious and clear insult of faith.”
+Serbia’s Islamic Community also demanded a ban.
+“This is neither art nor the freedom of speech.
+It is a conscious and clear insult of faith,” it said in a statement.